-Common questions about any type of dental plan include, “Does my dental plan have a deductible?” and “Does my dental plan have a coinsurance?”
+Common questions about any type of dental insurance plan include, “Does my dental plan have a deductible?” and “Does my dental plan have a coinsurance?”
 These features of a dental plan vary from DHMO to DPPO:

 - Deductible: This is what you’ll pay out-of-pocket for covered services until it’s met.
 Most DPPO plans have an annual deductible.
 DHMOs typically do not.

 - Coinsurance: This is the percentage of costs you and your plan share for covered services.
 For DPPO plans this coinsurance kicks in once you’ve met the deductible.
 DHMOs also require you to share a percentage of the costs.
 It’s based on the flat rate of each dental service and you typically do not have to meet an annual deductible beforehand.